 For instance, Orleans has the highest property tax rate in the state at 3.49%.
 Meanwhile, Kings residents have the lowest property tax rate at just 0.66%.

 Be sure to check with your real estate agent so you can find out exactly you'll need to pay in property taxes

 Other New York closing costs for sellers

-Every New York home sale is unique, and a good percentage of them come with unforeseen fees attached.
-For example, you may want to hire a real estate attorney to navigate the sale of your Manhattan townhouse, or you might have to pay condo fees when you sell your Albany penthouse.
-Whatever your circumstances, you should be prepared to handle a few extra expenses during your transaction.
-Here are a few of the most common:
+Every real estate sale is unique, so even the most prepared sellers in New York may be surprised with a few extra fees.
+For example, you may want to hire a real estate attorney to navigate the sale of your Manhattan penthouse, or you might have to pay condo fees when you move out of your Albany townhouse.

 - Homeowners Association (HOA) fees